nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Allows the user to recover partial data if the data file becomes corrupted.

 #### Proposed Implementation
-Currently if the data file is corrupted, CONNECTIONS will use an empty data file upon start up.
+Currently, if the data file is corrupted, CONNECTIONS will use an empty data file upon start up.
 The proposed implementation can be facilitated by `JsonAdaptedPerson` and `JsonAddressBookStorage`.
 Upon getting an invalid data format for compulsory fields, `JsonAdaptedPerson` can return `null` and not be added to `JsonAddressBookStorage`.
 If optional fields are corrupt, default values can be used.
 This allows other contacts and the other fields of the corrupt contact to be recovered.